Raku/nqp/docs/ops.markdown

 Returns an NFG string consisting of `$num-chars` graphemes, provided that many are available after decoding.
 If less than `$num-chars` characters can be decoded, then `nqp::null_s` will be returned.
-Note that some a decoded codepoint at the end of a byte buffer may not be available as a character if the encoding allows the next character to be a combining character.
+Note that a decoded codepoint at the end of a byte buffer may not be available as a character if the encoding allows the next character to be a combining character.